Madhav-AK/whatsapp-inference-gen/README.md

 ## Instructions to run

 Create a WhatsApp chat export and save it to a .txt file on your pc
-Save everyone's numbers, and ensure there are no duplicate first names.
+Save everyone's numbers before exporting, and ensure there are no duplicate first names.
 The code truncates names to use the first name.
 Install all the packages mentioned in requirements.txt
 Open the .ipynb and look at the first cell
 Change all the values in the first cell as per your requirement